• X (Twitter)

 supervisors at TU Delft Graduate School.
 The document describes the role of the stakeholders, the organisation and the work flow associated with the supervision ... and defence phase.
 Formal requirements are laid down in the Doctoral Regulations and Implementation Decree of the TU Delft (2014).
 RESEARCH PHASE GRAND FINALE 0-3 3-42 42-48 MONTHS

-From this analysis, I distinguish four main elements of the defence format: (1) timing of the defence with respect to thesis publication, (2) number of steps in the defence, (3) public or private defence, and (4) the timeline of the defence itself.
-I then use these building blocks of the doctoral defence format to discuss differences and ...
+I have studied the format of the defence based on written testimonies as well as the literature on this topic.
+From this analysis, I distinguish four main elements of the defence format: (1) timing of the defence with respect to thesis publication, (2) number of steps in the defence, (3) public or private defence, and (4) the timeline of the ...

 In order to obtain your PhD degree at TU Delft, following doctoral education is mandatory.
 At the defence ceremony, the DE certificate and supplement are awarded to the PhD candidate.
 To obtain a TU Delft Doctoral Education Certificate, a PhD candidate's educational programme should comprise of three